Murphy Administration Awards $7 Million in Stormwater Assistance Grants for Projects to Reduce Flooding and Improve Water Quality

 Hackensack is receiving $200,000 to prepare a stormwater asset management plan and analyze the feasibility of implementing a stormwater utility and sanitary sewer utility.

-“The City of Hackensack is extremely grateful to the New Jersey Department of Environmental Protection for awarding us this Stormwater Assistance Grant,” said Hackensack City Manager Josh Shapiro.
+“The City of Hackensack is extremely grateful to the New Jersey Department of Environmental Protection for awarding us this Stormwater Assistance Grant,” said Hackensack City Manager Vincent J. Caruso.
 “This funding will reinforce our commitment to the enhancement of our city as well as our efforts to protect our environment, and we will work collaboratively to implement stormwater management solutions that safeguard our community, prevent flooding, and nurture a sustainable future for generations to come.”

 Mount Holly is receiving $285,00O to replace impervious asphalt paving with porous paving at the municipal building.